+• When students are developing a list of colleges, it is important that they have balance in terms of affordability-- but the reality is that even the most expensive college may be affordable depending upon the aid that is awarded.

+• Cost Calculators:

-- When students are developing a list of colleges, it is important that they have balance in terms of affordability-- but the reality is that even the most expensive college may be affordable depending upon the aid that is awarded - Cost Calculators: - This College Cost Worksheet can be used as a template when students are creating a comprehensive cost of attendance at a particular school: https://collegecost.ed.gov/shopping_sheet.pdf - Net Price represents what a student will have to pay after scholarships and grants from the federal and state governments and the school itself are subtracted.
+- This College Cost Worksheet can be used as a template when students are creating a comprehensive cost of attendance at a particular school: https://collegecost.ed.gov/shopping\sheet.pdf - Net Price represents what a student will have to pay after scholarships and grants from the federal and state governments and the school itself are subtracted.
 Net Price Calculators are available on every college's website, usually under the financial aid or admissions tab.

 - Note that Net Price Calculators only take "free" money into consideration in calculating net cost.
-It does not factor in loans or potential scholarships. https://bigfuture.collegeboard.org/pay-for-college/paying-your-share/focuson-net-price-not-sticker-price. - Example: if a college costs \$50,000 and the student will receive a \$20,000 award from the school and a state grant of \$5,000.
-The net price for this student would be \$25,000, but the student could also be offered loans to cover the \$25,000 gap and those are not included in the estimate. - But, confusing matters, not all Net Price Calculators are created equal.
+It does not factor in loans or potential scholarships. - Example: if a college costs \$50,000 and the student will receive a \$20,000 award from the school and a state grant of \$5,000, the net price for this student would be \$25,000.
+But the student could also be offered loans to cover the \$25,000 gap and those are not included in the estimate, and nor are any outside scholarships. - But, confusing matters, not all Net Price Calculators are created equal.
 More accurate ones will ask about a child's test scores/GPA, because those could qualify students for merit-based aid.
 The weakest calculators rely on the federal-calculator template.
-These federally based calculators take just a few minutes to complete (since they ask for so little information!) so the result is dubious cost estimates (because they are based off averages, don't ask for actual income, don't consider merit-aid, and could be using costs from two years ago).
+These federally based calculators take just a few minutes to complete (since they ask for so little information!) so the result is dubious cost estimates (because they are based on averages, don't ask for actual income, don't consider merit-aid, and could be using costs from two years ago).
 About 50% of schools use this federal template.
 It makes sense to ask schools' Financial Aid officers about the accuracy of their calculator and how old the cost data is that is factored into it.